 - One positive about Andrei is that he's a better defender than his brother was at this point in terms of development.
 That's why should join his older brother in the NHL in 2018 as Evegeny is set to make his NHL debut with the Red Wings in 2017 after leading the Grand Rapids Griffins to a Calder Cup in the AHL.

 - Andrei Svechnikov had 29 goals, 29 assists, 58 points, and a +29 +/- ratio with the Muskegon Lumberbacks in 48 regular season games in the USHL getting them to the opening round of the 2017 Clark Cup Playoffs in the USHL.
 That's why we have a photo of Svechnkov in his Muskegon uniform right now.

 - He got picked first overall in the 2017 CHL Import draft though and will play for the Barrie Colts in the Ontario Hockey League in 2017-2018 where he may tear it up point wise becoming the second player on the Barrie Colts to go first overall after Aaron Ekblad who was the top pick in the 2014 NHL Entry Draft.

-- I love what Andrei does on tape for the most part.
+- I love what Andrei does on tape for the most part as he already has 3 goals, 2 assists, and 5 points in his first 5 OHL games.
 My pro player comparison for Andrei Svechnikov would be Alex Ovechkin the winger for the Washington Capitals.